karios-os/docs/docs/getting-started/installation.rst

 .. note::
-   **Bootstrap Link Access**: Replace "placeholder link" with the actual bootstrap download URL provided by your Karios sales team.
-Each customer receives a unique, time-limited download link for security purposes.
+   **Bootstrap Download Link**: Contact your Karios sales representative or support team to obtain the official bootstrap download URL.
+Each customer receives a unique, secure download link for their specific deployment.

 **Step 1: Download and Prepare Bootstrap Script**